 In a set-top box containing a DOCSIS 3.0 DSG eCM, the DSG Client Controller needs to be made aware of DBC operations so it can track DBC progress, provide the proper reactions to upstream and downstream channel changes, and maintain a valid DSG channel.
-On a DOCSIS 3.0 DSG eCM, if the DBC changes the primary downstream channel or changes the upstream with the lowest numbered UCID, the eCM sends the "DCC depart message" to the DSG Client Controller.
-The intent here is to reuse the DCC Depart message from the Pre-3.0 DOCSIS eCMs for the
+On a DOCSIS 3.0 DSG eCM, if the DBC changes the primary downstream channel, the eCM sends the "DCC depart message" to the DSG Client Controller.
+The intent here is to reuse the DCC Depart message from the Pre-3.0 DOCSIS eCMs for the DBC case as well, so that the DSG Client Controller does not see any differences with respect to DOCSIS 3.0 or pre-3.0 DOCSIS DSG eCMs.
+The eCM MUST send the "DCC Depart Message" before it sends the DBC-RSP.
+The eCM SHOULD send the "DCC Depart Message" prior to implementing the changes indicated in the DBC-REQ.